 d.
 Read and complete the Assurance of Test Security and Non-Disclosure.

-[Note: This form is included in the 614 Form file of the Policy Reference Manual.]
+[Note: This form is available on the Minnesota PearsonAccess Next website—see Cross References for website address.]

 e.
 Establish a culture of academic integrity.

 f.
 Fully cooperate with MDE representatives conducting site visits or Minnesota Test of Academic Skills (MTAS) audits during testing.